ncoghlan/misc/notes/python3/questions_and_answers.rst

-To the best of my knowledge, the initial decision to make Python 3 incompatible with the Python 2 series arose from Guido's desire to solve one core problem: helping *all* Python applications to handle Unicode text in a more consistent and reliable fashion without needing to rely on third party libraries and frameworks.
+To the best of my knowledge, the initial decision to make Python 3 incompatible with the Python 2 series arose from Guido's desire to solve one core problem: helping *all* Python applications (including the standard library itself) to handle Unicode text in a more consistent and reliable fashion without needing to rely on third party libraries and frameworks.
 Even if that wasn't Guido's original motivation, it's the rationale that *I* find most persuasive.

 The core Unicode support in the Python 2 series has the honour of being documented in PEP 100.